PanLiyuan/hyper-protect-dbaas/index.md

 <p>The Hyper Protect DBaaS dashboard provides the necessary information to connect to a database.
 <ol>
 <li>You can run the mongo shell command that is provided at the Hyper Protect DBaaS dashboard.
 Click on the icon next to the command to copy it to your clipboard.</li>
 <li>If the secure data connection fails with an SSL error, specify the obtained CA file to validate the server certificate.
-Add the parameter **--sslCAfile** to indicate the CA file.</li>
+Add the parameter **--sslCAFile** to indicate the CA file.</li>
 </ol>
 <b>Example:</b>
 <pre><code class="hljs"># mongo 'mongodb:/&sol;&lt;<em>Hostname_1</em>&gt;&colon;&lt;<em>PortNumber_1</em>&gt;,\